davidbarr2/Plant-Shop-POC/README.md

 1. What are the main differences between a stateful and a functional component?

+  Stateful components have access to lifecycle methods, functional components do not.
+  This is because stateful components inherit from the Component class in React.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+  componentWillMount happens when a component is first launched- after initializing state and props, but before rendering for the first time. componentWillUpdate happens when a component has already mounted and a state change causes an update, but before re-rendering  with the update.

 3. Define stateful logic.

+  Stateful logic is dynamic logic built into a component.
+For instance, rendering a specific button or text label depending on state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  Arrange, Act, Assert.
+  Arrange- render element onto DOM
+  Act- query DOM or perform interactions, such as a click Assert- compare what you expect to see with what is actually rendered